abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 ```

 The `shutdown()` method is of significance because `SingleThreadExecutor` is a _non-daemon_ thread so our program will never terminate if it is not closed.
 After a call to `shutdown()` the service won't accept any new tasks and if added will throw `RejectedExecutionException`.
 The service is terminated after all existing tasks have finished.

+The compiler won't throw any exception when we don't add a `shutdown()`, but in that case our program will never terminate.
+So, always remember to call `shutdown()`.
+It is the reason we put it in a `finally` block, so that it always executes.

 Do note that the service won't stop executing already added tasks upon a `shutdown()` call.
 To do so we can call `shutdownNow()` method but nothing is guranteed.